Zombies. They are disgusting. They eat people. They have no redeeming qualities. Yet we are fascinated by the idea of surviving a zombie apocalypse.

 Teams compete in a foot race or obstacle course that is infested with the undead.
 Campers run the race and avoid contact with the zombies that happen to be strung out along the course.
 Racers wear 3 football flags around their waist.
 This represents their health.
 Zombies try to grab the flags as the runners race by.
 The team that ends up with the most flags at the end is awarded the most points.

-This is based on the race called Run for Your Lives.
+This is based on a (no longer existing) race called Run for Your Lives.

 Current Zombie Camps